 The Green Line I found fascinating.
 As I walked next to it with my very young family around me I found myself feeling equal parts uneasy and mesmerised.

 I felt incredibly saddened by the buffer zone put in place by the United Nations.
-Within the Green Line you can see what were once homes and lives of a different time in history, scared by fighting and drastic change.
+Within the Green Line you can see what were once homes and lives of a different time in history, scarred by fighting and drastic change.
 Now those homes are just ruins with the occasional TV antenna or kitchen table jutting out of a crumbling wall.

 Our visit to Nicosia was very interesting.
 But is it somewhere I would choose to go back to with kids?
 I would seriously think about it first.
 Some bits were really good, and as an adult, i’m really pleased I got to see it.
 However, i’m not sure what the kids got out of it.

-I don’t know if we picked an odd day to visit or if things were made harder because of Brexit, (we also saw a man hit by a car on his bike!) but I would certainly wait until your kids are older to take them here.
+I don’t know if we picked an odd day to visit or if things were made harder because of Brexit, (we also saw a man get hit by a car on his bike!) but I would certainly wait until your kids are older to take them here.

 Limassol – places to visit in Cyprus with kids